mongock/mongock/README.md

   //... etc
 }
 ```
+## Parallel process
+Currently Mongock does not support parallel process in the same JVM.
+This means if you are thinking to create two or more
+Mongock instances in order to run them simultaneously, this wil produce unexpected results, specially related to lock synchronization.

+However, this feature is in our road map for the next release.
+This roadmap and the expected release date will be published soon.

 ## Configuring Lock
 In order to execute the changelogs, mongock needs to manage the lock to ensure only one instance executes a changelog at a time.